l460289052/Orbitool/readme.md

 You can change the formula's settings used in formula guessing.

-+ base group
++ charge
-+ mz range
++ mz range (not used now, this option is only a limit when fitting spectra.)
 + DBE
 + ppm
-+ whether use Nitrogen rule
++ whether enable Nitrogen rule
++ whether enable DBE range & OH limit
 + elements and isotopes to be used
 + elements' parameters